schollii/pypubsub/docs/about.rst

     Task Coach (https://sourceforge.net/projects/taskcoach/) is a
     simple open source todo manager to keep track of personal tasks and todo lists.
 It is designed for composite tasks, and also offers effort tracking, categories, notes and more.
-Task Coach uses Pypubsub as its Publisher/Listener implementation to cleanly separate model and view layers.
+Task Coach uses PyPubSub as its Publisher/Listener implementation to cleanly separate model and view layers.

 *Steven Sproat, for Whyteboard, since Feb 2010*:
-    I've been using Pypubsub for around 2 months in my cross-platform drawing application, Whyteboard (http://launchpad.net/whyteboard).
+    I've been using PyPubSub for around 2 months in my cross-platform drawing application, Whyteboard (http://launchpad.net/whyteboard).
 My
-    Shape models (rectangle, polygons etc) use Pypubsub to notify the GUI of any changes to themselves or to request actions be performed on the canvas (e.g capture user's mouse), and the GUI responds by updating various dialogs with this information.
+    Shape models (rectangle, polygons etc) use PyPubSub to notify the GUI of any changes to themselves or to request actions be performed on the canvas (e.g capture user's mouse), and the GUI responds by updating various dialogs with this information.
 This means that my shapes no